 This paper describes LC-RTP, an efficient and simple reliable multicast protocol that complies with RTP ([[SCF+96]]).
-LC-RTP provides lossless transmission of AV content into cache servers and concurrently, real-time delivery to end-users using multicast.
+LC-RTP provides lossless transmission of AV content into cache servers and concurrently, realtime delivery to end-users using multicast.
 It achieves reliability by detecting loss of data and requesting retransmissions after the main session.
 Therefore the sender transmits the packets with some additional information and listens after the session for any loss requests of the receivers.
 The retransmission requests list contains ranges of byte counts which can be sent immediately after the main session regarding a sender-defined strategy.
-This ensures a minimal traffic increase because the transmission of the AV content and any caching will take place while the end-user is served, so dedicated transmissions to the cache are unnecessary.
+This ensures a minimal traffic increase because the transmissions to the cache are unnecessary.
 Support for multicast in the distribution system ensures that all cache servers of a multicast group can cache an AV content while transmitting it to a consumer.
 Whether a server caches a content or not depends on a caching strategy that is chosen independently.